 6) Project Description, which includes the title of your graduate research project (even if preliminary), a description of how the award will help you achieve your research goals and contribute to your professional development.

-8) A budget description, detailing the use of funds.
-It should include the following:
+8) A budget description detailing the use of funds:

 • Meeting title